jessicarydberg/Hangman-by-Jess/README.md

-# Hangman
+# Hangman by Jess

-Hangman is a Python terminal game, which runs in the Code Institute mock terminal on Heruko.
+Hangman by Jess is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

-The challange is to find out which word is hidden.
+The challenge is to find out which word is hidden.
-A man will be hanged step by step if you fail.
+A man will be changed step by step if you fail.

 [Click here for a live version of my project](https://hangman-by-jess.herokuapp.com)